 On the Configure Security Group page, configure the security group to accept connections from only your IP address.
 Use the same method you used when configuring the ISAM security group.

-Add an additional rule to the security group to permit all traffic for the ISAM V9 security group.Click the Review and Launch button.
+Add an additional rule to the security group to permit all traffic for the ISAM V9 security group.

+Change the security group name and description to AnsibleDockerUbuntu.
+This will promote ease of reference.

+Click the Review and Launch button.

 On the Review Instance Launch page, click the Launch button.